Nek5000/nekRS/doc/source/user_guide/intro.rst

  deviceMemory<dfloat> d_out(Nlocal);
  foo(Ntotal, offset, d_a, d_b, d_out);

-Kernel launches look like regular function calls, but arrays must be passed as ``deviceMemory`` objects, and scalar value arguments must have exact type matches, as no implicit type conversion is performed.
-Execution will occur in order, but may be (depending on the backend) asynchronous with respect to the host.
+Kernel launches look like regular function calls, but arrays must be passed as ``deviceMemory`` objects, and scalar value arguments (integer or floating point numbers) must have exact type matches, as no implicit type conversion is performed.
+Passing structs or pointers of any sort is currently not supported.
+Execution of kernels will occur in order, but may be (depending on the backend) asynchronous with respect to the host.

 .. _data_structures:

 Data Structures
 ---------------

-UDF Only??

-To become a proficient user of nekRS requires some knowledge of the data structures used to store the mesh, solution fields, and simulation settings.
-While many commercial :term:`CFD<CFD>` codes have developed user interfaces that allow most user code interactions to occur through a :term:`GUI<GUI>` or even a text-based format, nekRS very much remains a research tool.
-As such, even "routine" actions such as setting boundary and initial conditions requires an understanding of the source code structure in nekRS.
-This requirement is advantageous from a flexibility perspective, however, because almost any user action that can be written in C++ ``.udf`` or :term:`OKL<OKL>` in ``.oudf`` files can be incorporated into a nekRS simulation.

-This page contains a summary of some of the most commonly-used variables and structures used to interact with nekRS.
-For array-type variables, the size of the array is also listed in terms of the length of each dimension of that array.
-For instance, if the size of an array is ``Nelements * Np``, then the data is stored first by each element, and second by each quadrature point.
-If the variable is not an array type, the size is shown as ``1``.

-Some variables have an equivalent form that is stored on the device that can be accessed in device kernels.
-All such device variables and arrays that live on the device by convention are prefixed with ``o_``.
-That is, ``mesh->x`` represents all the :math:`x`-coordinates of the quadrature points, and is stored on the host.
-The same data, but accessible on the device, is ``mesh->o_x``.
-Not all variables and arrays are automatically available on both the host and device, but those that are available are indicated with a :math:`\checkmark` in the "Device?" table column.
+TODO

 Platform
 """"""""